ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/troubleshooting.md

 ### Varnish Logs

-Varnish logs are not writeen by default.
+Varnish logs are not written by default.
 In order to get the log data you will need to run the following command:

 ```bash
 varnishlog >> /tmp/varnishlogoutput.txt